home-assistant/home-assistant.io/source/_components/iqvia.markdown

  - /components/pollen/
 ---

-The `iqvia` sensor platform collects and displays allergy, asthma, and disease information (based on a U.S. ZIP code) from [IQVIA](https://www.iqvia.com/).
+The `iqvia` sensor platform collects and displays allergy, asthma and disease information (based on a U.S. ZIP code) from [IQVIA](https://www.iqvia.com/).
 Data measured includes: